Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Results and Discussion

 where $A_\text{WAL}$ is the magnitude of the conductance peak, $\zeta$ the Hurwitz zeta function and $f = \frac{\hbar}{4 e}=\frac{\Phi_0}{8\pi}$ a constant.
 There are four length scales involved: (i) The mean free path length $l_0$, (ii) the phase coherence length $l_\phi$, (iii) the spin orbit scattering length $l_\text{SO}$ and (iv) the magnetic length $l_H=\sqrt{\frac{f}{H}}$.
 To fit the \g{wal} in a region $|\mu_0 H| < 2\,\t{T}$, expressions for the orbital magnetoconductance and the Hall intermix are added.
 The \g{lk} term modeling the \g{sdh} oscillations is omitted, given that its magnitude is negligible at $|\mu_0 H| < 2\,\t{T}$.
 The total conductance as a function of applied magnetic field is modeled as the \g{wal} conductance taking place in parallel (additive) to the orbital magnetoconductance:

 with $\sigma_0$ the zero-field conductance, $A_\text{MR}$ the \g{omr} magnitude and $s$ the scaling exponent thereof.
 Since the highest considered temperature of $15\,\text{K}$ still lies in the range in which the system is in the Fermi liquid regime ($\approx 80\,\text{K}$), $s=2$ is chosen.
-The parameter $H_\text{lag}$ compensates for the lag between requested magnetic field and applied magnetic field, which is about $\pm16\t{mT}$ when sweeping at $8 \frac{\text{mT}}{\text{s}}$, while $k$ models the already mentioned Hall intermix.
-Details about the evaluation of \eq \ref{eq_wal_total} and implementation of the least-squares fit are provided in \secText C in the \supp.
+The parameter $H_\text{lag}$ compensates for the lag between the nominal magnetic field and applied magnetic field, which is about $\pm16\t{mT}$ when sweeping at $8 \frac{\text{mT}}{\text{s}}$, while $k$ models the already mentioned Hall intermix.
+Details about the evaluation of \eq \ref{eq_wal_total} and implementation of the least-squares fit are provided in \secText D in the \supp.